Michionlion/allegheny-cs-setup/windows-steps.md

 To test that this step was completed successfully, open a new command prompt (search `cmd`), and execute `choco --version`.
 If `0.10.11` is printed (or some other higher version), you have completed this step.
 If not, ask for help.

-### Java
+### Git

 #### Install

-Run the following command in a command prompt window in administrator mode.
+Run the following commands in a command prompt window in administrator mode.

+For advanced users, you may wish to visit the [git package docs](https://chocolatey.org/packages/git) and check out what other params you can add, for your custom installation.

 ```
-$ choco install jdk8 -y
+$ choco install git -y --params "/GitAndUnixToolsOnPath /WindowsTerminal /NoShellIntegration"
 ```

 #### Check

-To test that this step was completed successfully, open a new command prompt (search `cmd`), and execute `java --version`.
-If `java version "8"` is printed (perhaps along with some other stuff), you have completed this step.
+To test that this step was completed successfully, open a new terminal and type `git --version`.
+If `git version` followed by some version number is printed (or something similar), you have completed this step.
 If not, ask for help.

 ### NOTEPAD++